 4. Improved Flavor: Allowing the steak to reach room temperature also enhances its flavor.
 Cold meat can be less flavorful, while a slightly warmer steak will have more pronounced flavors.
 This is especially true for dry-aged steaks, which can benefit from the additional time to come to room temperature and develop their unique taste.

-See also How long to cook chicken wings in air fryer oven
+See also How long does it take to cook long grain rice

 In conclusion, letting steak reach room temperature before cooking is an important step to ensure even cooking, tenderization, shorter cooking time, and improved flavor.
 While it may require a bit of extra time, the results are well worth the wait for a perfectly cooked and delicious steak.